-Whether an employee is exempt from or subject to overtime pay will be determined on a case-by-case basis and will be indicated in the employee's job description.
+Whether an employee is exempt from or subject to overtime pay will be determined on a caseby- case basis and will be indicated in the employee's job description.
 Generally, teachers and administrators are exempt.
 Nonexempt employees may be required to work beyond the regularly scheduled workday or workweek as necessary.
 Only actual hours worked in a given workday or workweek can apply in calculating overtime for nonexempt employees.
 CCS will attempt to distribute overtime evenly and accommodate individual schedules.
-All overtime work must be previously authorized by the Assistant Superintendent of Business Services.
+All overtime work must be previously authorized by the Chief Financial Officer .
 CCS provides compensation for all overtime hours worked by nonexempt employees in accordance with state and federal law as follows: